SESAM-Polimi/Calliope-Kenya/README.md

 ## Calliope Version

-This model has been tested with Calliope 0.6.3 and Calliope 0.6.4
+This model has been built and tested with Calliope 0.6.4 It gives compatibility issues with previous versions

 ## Regions